 I’ve had my Konjac Sponges for over two years now and I’m sorry I haven’t done a proper review on them!
 I recently got an email requesting I explain how I’ve managed to keep my Konjac Sponges in good condition for so long.
 Particularly when the lifespan should be around 3 months.
 Because a Konjac Sponge is an organic matter, its quality may vary.
-And even if you follow my instructions, it’s not bullet proof but will definitely enhance the lifetime of your sponge.
+And even if you follow my instructions, it’s not bulletproof but will definitely enhance the lifetime of your sponge.

 If you find yourself needing to replace your Konjac Sponge every 3-4 weeks, read this!

 My two Konjac Sponges comes from The Konjac Sponge Company.
-However you can get the same sponges in a duo pack from Andalou Naturals for a descent price at iHerb!
+However, you can get the same sponges in a duo pack from Andalou Naturals for a decent price at iHerb!
 I ideally bought two as one for myself and one for my boyfriend: one soft sponge with pink clay for sensitive skin and one with red clay for dry skin.
 But he never seemed to make a habit of using his.
 The pink clay sponge has been used more often than the red clay sponge and it isn’t until now – 2 and a half years later – that it’s starting to look worn out.
 But no mold and it’s not like it’s falling apart or anything like that.
 It can definitely still be used for the body or reused in another way.

-In the beginning I was worried about their alkaline nature.
+In the beginning, I was worried about their alkaline nature.
 They are marketed as “pH balanced”, which either makes you believe it has the same pH as the skin (slightly acidic) or just neutral.
 But rumor has it that they are alkaline and that’s why for some people the sponge may not work out.

 However, after using it for the past years I’ve never had an issue with it.
 And while doing my research I came across this blog post by Veronica Gorgeois, busting the myth!
 Where we find out that the Konjac Sponge, if anything, is in the ideal pH-range to work as a cleanser!